Are The Best Disney Resort Hotels Right for Your Vacation?

 Standard magic bands that are included free for Disney guests run about $12, while the character-themed designs cost about $20.

 The Hilton Bonnet Creek (connected to the Waldorf) and the Swan & Dolphin have on site Disney stores for its guests to link purchased Magic Bands with their tickets, too.
-(Though this can be done online in your My Disney Experience account, too).
+(Though this can be done online in your My Disney Experience account at home).

 Fast Pass Windows

-Guests of the Walt Disney World resorts (and the Walt Disney World Swan and Dolphin resorts*) can choose their Fast Passes sixty days before while off-site guests may do so thirty days before arrival.
+Guests of the Walt Disney World resorts (and the Walt Disney World Swan and Dolphin resorts, the Four Seasons, and the Waldorf Astoria*) can choose their Fast Passes sixty days before while other off-site guests may do so thirty days before arrival.

-This matters in terms of reserving the most coveted Fast Pass options like the Seven Dwarfs Mine Train, the new Frozen Ever After ride at Epcot, an Anna and Elsa meet and greet, or the new Pandora Avatar experience, but most options are still available at thirty days.
+This matters in terms of reserving the most coveted Fast Pass options like Toy Story Land, Seven Dwarfs Mine Train, the Frozen Ever After ride at Epcot, or the Pandora Avatar experience, but most options are still available at thirty days.